Isopropyl alcohol: Solvent

 Isopropyl alcohol dissolves a wide range of non-polar compounds.
 It evaporates quickly and the typically available grades tend to not leave behind oil traces when used as a cleaning fluid unlike some other common solvents.
 It is also relatively non-toxic.
-Thus, it is used widely as a solvent and as a cleaning fluid, especially for situations where there can be oils or other oil based residues which would not be easily cleaned with water, conveniently evaporating and (depending on water content, and other potential factors) posing less of a risk of corrosion or rusting than plain water.
+Thus, it is used widely as a solvent and as a cleaning fluid, especially where there are oils or oil based residues which are not easily cleaned with water, conveniently evaporating and (depending on water content and other variables) posing less of a risk of corrosion or rusting than plain water.
 Together with ethanol, n-butanol, and methanol, it belongs to the group of alcohol solvents.

-Isopropyl alcohol is commonly used for cleaning eyeglasses, electrical contacts, audio or video tape heads, DVD and other optical disc lenses, removing thermal paste from heatsinks on CPUs and other IC packages.
+Isopropyl alcohol is commonly used for cleaning eyeglasses, electrical contacts, audio or video tape heads, DVD and other optical disc lenses, bongs, and for removing thermal paste from heatsinks on CPUs and other IC packages.

+It is sometimes used by miniatures hobbyists to strip acrylic paints & primers from high impact polystyrene miniatures.

 Intermediate

 Isopropyl alcohol is esterified to give isopropyl acetate, another solvent.
-It reacts with carbon disulfide and sodium hydroxide to give sodium isopropylxanthate, a herbicide and an ore flotation reagent.
+It reacts with carbon disulfide and sodium hydroxide to give sodium isopropylxanthate, which has use as an herbicide and an ore flotation reagent.
 Isopropyl alcohol reacts with titanium tetrachloride and aluminium metal to give titanium and aluminium isopropoxides, respectively, the former a catalyst, and the latter a chemical reagent.
 This compound may serve as a chemical reagent in itself, by acting as a dihydrogen donor in transfer hydrogenation.